 1. Is high fasting blood sugar bad for babies?

-Yes, consistently high fasting blood sugar levels can lead to complications such as macrosomia (excessive birth weight), newborn hypoglycemia (low blood sugar after birth), and an increased risk of metabolic issues later in life.
+Yes, consistently high fasting blood sugar levels in gestational diabetes can lead to adverse pregnancy outcomes such as macrosomia (excessive birth weight), shoulder dystocia during delivery, and newborn hypoglycemia (low blood sugar after birth).
+These complications increase the risk of birth injuries and may affect the baby's long-term metabolic health, including a higher risk of obesity and type 2 diabetes later in life.

 2. Why is my fasting glucose high in gestational diabetes?